penpy/Telecom-network-optimization/README.md

 - Connect customers to end offices.
 A large enough proportion of the customers must be connected.
 Each end office can be connected to a limited number of customers.

 The connections and selected hubs have attributed cost.
 The goal is to minimize the total cost.

+## Optimization algorithms

+[](): an algorithm using mixed-integer linear programming to compute the minimum cost.
+However it works only for small enough networks.
+Dependency: PuLP.
+[](): an iterated local search.